CraigKnoblauch/button-cam/notes.md

 ## Keeping the elements in view even with the body larger to accomodate scrolling
 In the index.css I gave the body a height of 900vh to support each section being 100vh.
 Wrapping everything in App.jsx in another div with `className="fixed w-full"` solved this problem.

+Learned that the z index in css relates to only elements that have the same parent.